 ● A quarantine, isolation, or lockdown zone

-● A densely packed urban dwelling (i.e. slum or favela)
+● A densely packed urban dwelling (e.g. slum or favela)

-● A prison or detention center with cases of COVID-19
+● A refugee camp or prison/detention center with cases of COVID-19

 Standard recommendations to avoid infection include:

-● Maintain a minimum of at least 2 meters distance with everybody.
-You should be especially careful around those showing any signs or symptoms of respiratory illness, such as coughing and sneezing, and/or when interviewing the elderly, those with underlying health conditions, anyone close to individuals who are symptomatic, health care workers treating COVID-19 patients, or workers in any high-risk location
+● Maintain the recommended safe physical distance with everybody, which will vary according to the advice of the local authorities.
+You should be especially careful around those showing any signs or symptoms of respiratory illness, such as coughing and sneezing, and/or when interviewing the elderly, those with underlying health conditions, anyone close to individuals who are symptomatic, health care workers treating COVID-19 patients, or workers in any higher-risk location

-● Try to stand at an angle to a subject during an interview rather than face-on, always maintaining the recommended 2 meters or more distance
+● Try to stand at an angle to a subject during an interview rather than face-on, always maintaining the recommended safe physical distance

 ● Wash your hands regularly, properly, and thoroughly, for at least 20 seconds at a time using hot water and soap.
 Ensure hands are dried in the appropriate way.
 A very useful guide on how to wash and dry your hands properly can be found on the WHO website